 - If you crave fatty snacks try increasing your calcium intake

-- Almost three-quarters of mums produce more milk with their right breast (and it has nothing to do with being right-handed)
+- Almost three-quarters of mums produce more milk in one breast over the other

 - Placenta is Latin for "cake"